owais142002/Human-Sense-Ads/readme.md

 ## Overview

-AdGaze is a project designed to detect humans, extract their features, and generate personalized messages using a language model (LLM) to grab their attention towards advertisements displayed on a screen.
+Human Sense Ads is a project designed to detect humans, extract their features, and generate personalized messages using a language model (LLM) to grab their attention towards advertisements displayed on a screen.
 The project is divided into three main parts:

 1. **Cronjob**: Detects humans and creates messages based on their features.
 2. **Backend**: Receives messages and signals the frontend upon state change.